 - Many other services are also offered, and Atlantic Homeless Alliance assistance programs.

 Human Services and Public Aid - The state and county do provide financial support for very low income families.
 Some form of employment or job training will usually be required, including from WorkFirst.
 Whether is is medical care or heating bills assistance (both regular and crisis LIHEAP), child care vouchers, or other aid, DHS may assist.
 More on Atlantic County public assistance.

 Charitable holiday programs - Find information on Christmas gift services, places to turn to for a meal or box of food, and more.
 Agencies in Atlantic County focus on helping children, senior citizens, and the working poor among others.
-Whether it is free toys from Angel Tree, or other help for families living in poverty, read more holiday help in Atlantic County.
+Whether it is free toys from Angel Tree, or other help for families living in poverty, read more free holiday help in Atlantic County.

 The Camden Center for Law and Social Justice, Inc. is a privately funded, non-profit law firm that helps low income, the working poor, and the immigrant community.
 It will offer them the legal needs and support that they need.
 It helps people in the City of Camden and throughout the entire Southern New Jersey region.
 Click here to read more on New Jersey legal advice, or call them at 856-966-8896.